-Automation Anywhere Tutorial: Products of Automation Anywhere
+Products of Automation Anywhere

-Bot Insight is another awesome product given by Automation Anywhere.
+Bot insight is another awesome product given by Automation Anywhere.
 This product is designed to visualize data and analyze the performance of every bot you have.
 It is extensively used for looking into statistics and its visualization through graphs.

 This product from Automation Anywhere is the only industry-grade platform for bots on demand.
-You can now scale your workforce by deploying bots in a single click from anywhere in the world.
-With this product, you can easily deploy and manage many bots in a blink of an eye to satisfy the demand spikes.
+You can now scale your workforce by deploying bots with a single click from anywhere in the world.
+With this product, you can easily deploy and manage many bots in a blink of an eye to satisfy demand spikes.
 BotFarmTM delivers on-demand RPA with scalability and resilience.

-Automation Anywhere Tutorial: Steps to Install Automation Anywhere
+Steps to Install Automation Anywhere

 Step 1: Go to the official website of Automation Anywhere